Professional Development Framework:

 The assured opportunity to advance on the Professional Development Framework based on demonstrated ability to meet identified behaviors, rather than promotion through competition for a limited number of positions.Abundance in action simultaneously rewards individual excellence while promoting teamwork.

 Yearly evaluation between nurse and nurse manager that includes self-assessment, peer feedback and manager assessment.
 These annual evaluations will be based on the Domains and Behaviors delineated in the Professional Development Framework.
-All peer feedback must be non-anonymous, and any nurse providing input into another nurse’s annual performance review must have taken the ESN class on Peer Feedback.
+All peer feedback must be non-anonymous, and any nurse providing input into another nurse’s annual performance review must have taken the Professional Development and Education class on Peer Feedback.

 In order to maintain one’s Framework Level, each RN will demonstrate that he/she continues to meet the practice behaviors in the Domains described in the Professional Development Framework.
 This will be accomplished through the annual performance review at the unit level.
 This review incorporates self, peer and manager assessment.

 This group will hear an appeal and resolve disagreements when application for advancement is denied by the Central Committee.
 Half of the members of the Board are appointed by the UMPNC, half by the University.
 Decisions will be made by consensus and are final, meaning that the decision stands and cannot be taken to the dispute process.

 If advancement to a new level is not granted, the applicant may appeal.
 Appeals in relation to Central Committee decisions are resolved by the Appeals Board.
 Strategies for the nurse’s future success will be articulated and shared should advancement be denied.

 A set of documents providing evidence of an RN’s clinical expertise.
 The portfolio includes elements developed from the nurse, the nurse manager and selected peers.